 Join us as a school community

-Why do school communities join?
+Why do school or college communities join?

-We help school communities develop leaders
+We help school and college communities develop leaders

 Teachers at Radford Primary Academy in Nottingham were supported by Community Organisers to engage their young people in a listening campaign to identify issues they wanted to address in their local area.
 Once issues had been identified, the school was supported to develop a campaign to improve a local park, which had been kept untidy for a long while.
 Teachers and young people were trained to devise strategies and build a successful campaign.
 Read all about the campaign here.

-We help school communities strengthen their institutions
+We help school and college communities strengthen their institutions

 At Reach Academy in West London, Community Organisers worked with Leaders in the school to develop relational practices which meant that links between parents/carers and the school were strengthened.
 Rather than developing strategies "on behalf" of families, school Leaders have now implemented some strategies for parents/carers to directly contribute to what the school offers in terms of workshops and programmes.
 The school has moved from a transactional way of doing things, to a relational one.

-We help school communities win change
+We help school and college communities win change

 Students at Ark Academy in Wembley really struggled with their local buses.
 They were always too packed and, sometimes, wouldn’t even stop outside the school.
 Working with their local Citizens alliance in Brent, teachers worked with their local Community Organiser to engage students in a local campaign which saw them build links with their neighbouring organisations, including the local bus company and, eventually, with their local Assembly Member.
 Together, they went on to negotiate with Transport for London to bring about some much-needed change to their local transport system.